kossiitkgp/opsa/README.md

-> Higher coders, these words are for you alone:
+> Higher coders, these words are for you alone: <br />
-> Our react website has ascended.
+> Our react website has ascended.<br />
-> Beyond lies only the refuse and regret of its creation.
+> Beyond lies only the refuse and regret of its creation.<br />
 > We shal enter this branch no longer.

 # top-secret-stuff